 Yarrow is not known to be poisonous to guinea pigs.
 They can eat any part of the plant in small amounts without any adverse effects.
 However, since there’s not a lot of information about this herb regarding guinea pigs, it’s best to feed in small quantities.
 Yarrow also looks similar to many non-edible plants, so be sure to correctly identify this plant before feeding it.

 Can Guinea Pigs Eat Tarragon?

 Tarragon is safe to feed to guinea pigs in very small amounts.
-It’s rich in many vitamins and minerals, including Vitamin C. However, the high calcium levels can lead to problems in piggies over time.
+It’s rich in many vitamins and minerals, including Vitamin C.

-In addition, not much is known about guinea pigs and tarragon, so it’s best to feed in very small quantities, if at all.
+However, not much is known about guinea pigs and tarragon, so it’s best to feed in very small quantities, if at all.

 Dangerous Herbs for Guinea Pigs